Students may complete a minor in International Studies.

 The minor combines applied and theoretical approaches to international studies and draws from an increasing number of disciplines that are now exploring the descriptive and normative aspects of living in a world impacted by features of globalization.
 The minor allows students to use the disciplinary methods and materials acquired in their major as a base from which to engage in the necessarily inter- and multidisciplinary course work of international studies.
 Finally, the minor employs a broad conception of international studies by incorporating the study of politics, economics, philosophy, and political theory (as captured in the core courses) with the complementary study of specific themes (as captured by each of the five tracks).

 Although language study is not required per se for the minor, students intending to undertake graduate work in international studies should plan to acquire proficiency in a foreign language, which is a requirement (at the time of admission or graduation) in the most selective programs here and abroad.

-Students minoring in international studies must complete a total of seven courses.
+Students minoring in International Studies must complete a total of seven courses.
 Four of these are core courses.
-Three of these form a coherent group coming (one each) from political science, economics and philosophy and the fourth provides critical inquiry into cultural differences.
-The core courses form the base from which students can then concentrate their study in one of five tracks: international politics, international economics, social justice, area studies, or language and arts.
+Three of these courses form a coherent group coming (one each) from political science, economics, and philosophy and the fourth provides critical inquiry into cultural differences.
+The core courses form the base from which students can then concentrate their additional study in one of five tracks: international politics, international economics, social justice, area studies, or language and arts.
 Within a track, students can choose three electives from among a range of courses drawn from the social sciences and humanities.
 The three electives should demonstrate coherence and be approved by an adviser from the Center for International Studies.